PETROENG 7058 - Petroleum Geology & Geophysics

 The Petroleum Geology section provides a detailed description of clastic and carbonate reservoir rocks, with the unifying theme being that reservoir location, shape and properties can be understood and predicted from knowledge of the environments in which the sediments forming the rocks were deposited, and the various processes which occur following deposition (diagenesis).
 The behaviour of fluids in reservoir rocks is covered next, with capillary pressure principles as a basic concept for understanding issues such as vertical and lateral distribution of fluids in a reservoir, seal capacity, and recovery efficiency.
-The ideas introduced to this point are then integrated in a case history of a major field development study.
-Volumetric reserve estimation is covered next, and this section of the course concludes with the storage of carbon dioxide in reservoir rocks as a technique for greenhouse abatement.
+Volumetric reserve estimation is covered next, followed by discussions on enhanced oil recovery, unconventional reservoirs and the storage of carbon dioxide in reservoir rocks as a technique for greenhouse abatement.

 The Petroleum Geophysics section presents an introduction to reflection seismology, the main geophysical method used in hydrocarbon exploration and development.
 After an outline of the various types of information that can be obtained using the method, the basic physics at its heart is described - the reflection of (sound) waves from interfaces within the earth, and the refraction and attenuation of these waves as they travel down and back up to the surface.
 The interpretation of the data to produce maps or models of the reflecting interfaces is covered, and the section concludes with a brief description of the data acquisition and processing required to produce the seismic images which the interpreter works with.
 The interpretation process is illustrated by a project in which pairs of students interpret a small seismic data set on workstations, and use the resulting maps to propose drilling targets.

 The full timetable of all activities for this course can be accessed from Course Planner.